Cezeta-hub/angular-app-demo/README.md

 ## Description

 Simple Angular13 project to showcase the technology.
+Backend was made using .Net 6 and Entity Framework (code-first) to manage the database.

+It features a simple Users CRUD page, with soft deletion.
+Deleted Users appear in the History page.

 ## Instructions